-If we consider the convergence of duality gap in expectation \eqref{eq:expectation_criteria} instead of criteria in term of confidence region, we may use varying stepsize approach from \cite{nemirovski2009robust} and obtain essentially the same theoretical complexity bounds.
-Thus, we can use stepsizes
+If we consider the convergence of the duality gap in expectation (see \eqref{eq:expectation_criteria}) instead of finding an approximate solution with large probability according to \eqref{eq:confidence_region_criteria}, we may use a decreasing step-size approach \cite{nemirovski2009robust} and obtain essentially the same theoretical complexity bounds.
+More precisely, we can use step-sizes